Defamation and social media law in the UK

 Blog Swarm is a technique used to increase the speed and spread of internet defamation.
 The defamer (or a group of them) commences an internet attack on a company or person who has agitated them.
 Imagine a swarm of Africanized honeybees (aka killer bees) swarming an unsuspecting victim who has agitated them by entering their territory, thus threatening their safety and way of life.

 Cease and Desist Letter

 Copyright Infringement happens online very often, sometimes deliberately and other times innocently.
 Either way, copyright infringement would attract legal liability.
 In the context of internet defamation may take the form of a defamer using the victim's company logos, photographs, unique business name, and content for the purpose of defaming them on the internet.

-Copyspace is a computer programme that helps identify instances of plagiarism on the internet.
+Copyscape is a computer programme that helps identify instances of plagiarism on the internet.
 It lets you see where else your copy appears on the internet.
 Often this helps to identify instances of internet defamation, as well as breaches of copyright.

 Cyberbullying is a form of verbal bullying on the internet against an individual or a company.
 It takes the form of cruel words, threats, and other methods to cause great anxiety to the victim.
 Cyberbullying is a form of harassment and it could be handled by the police in the UK or by brining civil legal proceedings against the cyberbullies.
 Unfortunately, it is often difficult to prove an intention to harass cyberbullying could be carried out innocently, or at least without a specific intention to cause the victim harassment and distress.

 A Domain Name is a series of alphanumeric strings separated by periods, such as www.smco.com.
 Once a domain name is pointed to a website, that website will carry the name of that domain.
 In the context of internet defamation, the right domain names are supremely important to create and own, and they and can also help defend against internet defamation.

 A good domain name will use the most desired search terms to reflect the products or the services that you present on your website.
 Victims of an internet defamation attack can sometimes successfully remove defamatory web pages from the first pages of the search results by creating websites and blogs with similar domain names, which will then populate the search engine results.

 E-Lynching refers to the actions of a group of people against an individual or a company when the actions are intended to ruin the victim's reputation.
 The group will normally gang up on the victim by spreading articles, blog posts and forum comments over the internet, all of which intend to create the false impression that there is a large vocal group of unhappy customers who want to exercise their right of free speech to expose the alleged wrongdoing by the victim.
 Occasionally, as part of e-lynching, the group will set up forums and populate them with defamation and hate.
 E-lynching may often result in personal and commercial devastation to the victim, as well as increasing their level of stress and anxiety.

 Google Bomb is a practice of artificially raising the page rank of a web page so that Google starts considering the page important.
 There are many variations of Google bombs, in the same way that there are endless types of a real road bomb.

 In the context of internet defamation, the "sandbox effect" might provide victims of internet defamation with a window of opportunity to facilitate the removal of a defamatory web page before it starts to appear in normal search results.
-If you discover through an early warning system the presence of a defamatory web page, you should assume that this web page will start ranking higher in search results once it has been moved out of the Google sandbox and appears in the normal search results.
+If you discover through an early warning system the existence of a defamatory web page, you should assume that this web page will start ranking higher in search results once it has been moved out of the Google sandbox and appears in the normal search results.

 An Impression Attack might happen when an impressionist uses a victim company's goodwill to defraud the public by advertising themselves as the real thing.
 The impressionist will normally use a domain name similar to that owned and used by the victim, and they will offer to sell products and services to the public by using the goodwill of the victim.
 Occasionally the impressionist may post on their website derogatory content about the victim in order to harm the victim's commercial interests and credit.
 Early detection is crucial to minimise damage to the victim’s reputation.

 Page Rank refers to the importance Google gives to each web page.
 Page rank is calculated by using a secret formula that results in higher-ranked web pages being given higher places in search results.
 If a defamatory web page contains a link from a high page-rank web site, the defamatory page will automatically have its own page rank improved.
 Conversely, you can improve the page rank of a legitimate web page by having other pages with a high page rank link to it.